Sukkalmah dynasty: History

 Kudu-zulush is mentioned with Kutir-Nahhunte, a son of the sister of Siwe-palar-huppak, in an oath.
 Kutir-Nahhunte is mentioned with Temti-Agun II, and Temti-Agun II appears alongside Kuk-nashur II.
 Lila-irtash, Atta-mera-halki and Tata were mentioned with him, of which only Tata was given a title (sukkal).
 The reigns of the three were likely short and never ascended to sukkalmah.
+Kuk-nashur II was argued to be contemporary to Ammi-Saduqa based on a tablet discovered in Dilbat, but the tablet itself is a copy of an original tablet likely predating Ammi-saduqa, and could have been a scribal practice considering the doodles on the tablet.
+Kuk-nashur II is likely instead the “Kukanashur” that sent messages to Ilūni, a king of Eshnunna and contemporary of Samsu-iluna.

 Kuk-nashur II is mentioned together with a ruler (“king”) of Susa, Kudu-zulush II.
 Kudu-zulush II however, was never attested with the title of sukkal, so De Graef wonders if Kuzu-zulush II was actually a king, maybe an abbreviation of the later title “king of Susa and Anshan.”
 Abi-Eshuh, the grandson of Hammurabi, has a year name that appears to record another military conflict with Elam.
 While this military conflict does not have many contemporary references, it may be the one referenced by Ashurbanipal referring to a statue of Nanaya that was taken to Elam 1635 years ago.
 Some scholars identify the Kutir-Nahhunte mentioned by Ashurbanipal as the Shutrukid Kutir-Nahhunte with the 1635 years being an exaggeration on Ashurbanipal's part, but van Koppen believes Ashurbanipal was most likely referring to the sukkalmah by the same name.
 Naturally, van Koppen also disagrees with the other proposal to date Kudur-Nahhunte's attack to Samsu-iluna's reign.
 De Graef agrees with van Koppen's proposal.
-Kuk-nashur II was argued to be contemporary to Ammi-Saduqa based on a tablet discovered in Dilbat, but the tablet itself is a copy of an original tablet likely predating Ammi-saduqa, and could have been a scribal practice considering the doodles on the tablet.
 A Kutir-Shilhaha who was a sukkal and then a sukkalmah is mentioned together with Kutir-Nahhunte and Kuk-nashur II.
 Another “king of Susa” is mentioned together with Kutir-Shilhaha, Tempti-raptash.
 Shirtuh, a son of Kuk-nashur II(/III?) is also known as “king of Susa.”
-Tan-uli, a sukkal and later a sukkalmah, is mentioned together with Temti-halki, also attested with sukkal and sukkalmah titles, and also a Kuk-nashur (III or IV?), a son of the sister of Tan-uli according to the later Geneaology of Shilhak-Inshushinak.
+Tan-uli, a sukkal and later a sukkalmah, is mentioned together with Temti-halki, also attested with sukkal and sukkalmah titles, and also a Kuk-nashur (III or IV?), a son of the sister of Tan-uli according to the later Genealogy of Shilhak-Inshushinak.